HHA’s Work in Nursing Home – Best Kept Secret

 No matter where you are in the country there are opportunities.
 Why focus your efforts across the state?
 Look locally as that is where you will be working.

-If you’ll be working, for example, in Miami, Florida then look in that area.
+If you’ll be working, for example, in Miami then look there.

 Load your favorite search engine and type in the search bar:

-Take a look at the results using Google:
+Take a look at these sample results using Google: